junxit/us-congress-bills-109/metadata.md

 - 2006-06-13 — Introduced in Senate
 - 2006-06-13 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S5795)
 - 2006-06-13 — Sponsor introductory remarks on measure.
 (CR S5794-5795)
+- 2006-06-22 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2006-07-24 — Committee on Indian Affairs.
+Reported by Senator McCain without amendment.
+With written report No. 109-291.
+- 2006-07-24 — Committee on Indian Affairs.
+Reported by Senator McCain without amendment.
+With written report No. 109-291.
+- 2006-07-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 531.